Geography Minor

 GEO 222 Human Geography

 This course provides an introduction to human geography in its multiple forms: social, cultural, environmental, urban, economic, and political.
 Students will explore human interactions through the lenses of community, culture, and society.
 While the focus will be on human populations, there will also be discussions of how interaction with nature and the environment shape relationships through an analysis of the human to land interaction.
 Globalization, cultural diversity, and migration will serve as important themes throughout the course.
+NOTE: Students cannot earn credit for GEO 222 and GEO 222*D GEO 222*D can be used to fulfill the Diversity, Equity, Inclusion, and Social Justice requirement.
 Prerequisite(s): Any 100-level HIS or POL course

 GEO 231 Europe and Its Peoples